AdobeDocs/experience-manager-cloud-manager.en/help/using/introduction-to-cloud-manager.md

 ## Introduction {#introduction}

-[!UICONTROL Cloud Manager], part of the Adobe Managed Services, enables organizations to self-manage Experience Manager in the cloud.
+[!UICONTROL Cloud Manager], part of Adobe Experience Manager (AEM) in Cloud, enables organizations to self-manage Experience Manager in the cloud.
 It includes a continuous integration and continuous delivery (CI/CD) framework that lets IT teams and implementation partners expedite the delivery of customizations or updates without compromising performance or security.

 Using the [!UICONTROL Cloud Manager] self-service customer portal, **Organizations** can perform/leverage the following: